davtyansonaa/Reinforcement-Learning/mazes/README.md

-# Reinforcement Learning: Tabular Model-Based Methods for Maze Navigation
+# Tabular Model-Based Methods for Maze Navigation

 This project implements and evaluates several tabular model-based reinforcement learning algorithms, including Dyna-Q, Dyna-Q+, and Prioritized Sweeping.
 The implementations are based on Chapter 8: Planning and Learning with Tabular Methods from *Reinforcement Learning: An Introduction* by Richard S. Sutton and Andrew G. Barto.